bandprotocol/bandpress/docs/community.md

 [0x7d534Fe41A7443dCd1b62B6D843A07487f4cc4a4](https://rinkeby.etherscan.io/token/0x7d534Fe41A7443dCd1b62B6D843A07487f4cc4a4)
 :::

 The Band Protocol token ([BAND](https://rinkeby.etherscan.io/token/0xD6aE8250b8348C94847280928c79fb3b63cA453e)) is the native token of Band Protocol.
-It represents the collective ownership across all curation communities inside of the protocol.
+It represents the collective stake across all dataset curated on top of of the protocol.
 BAND token is implemented as an [ERC-20](https://eips.ethereum.org/EIPS/eip-20) compatible smart contract, and is used as collateral to mint any community token, using [dynamic bonding curve](/docs/bonding-curve.md) model.
 During testnet, BAND token is available for free from [BAND faucet](https://faucet.bandprotocol.com).

 ```javascript
 // Transfer 1 BAND to an address owned by VB